What is the Magic Sleepsuit® and how is it different from baby sleepsacks and sleeping bags on the market?

-The "scoop" neck was designed to keep the suit fabric as far from the baby's face and mouth as possible.
+The scooped neck was designed to keep fabric as far from the baby's face and mouth as possible.
+The top of the zippers should lay on the baby's chest, not near the face or chin.
 If the baby is too small for the suit and slips down into the suit causing problems with material near the face, consider using the smaller size.
 If they are already in the smaller size, they may be too small for the suit.
 Wait until they are large enough so that this is not a problem or contact us for advice.

 How old should my baby be to start using the Magic Sleepsuit?